-This fall, the No Kid Hungry Ohio Campaign is offering a school nutrition grant opportunity to enable districts and schools to maximize the child nutrition programs and other emergency food programs to ensure children and families have access to healthy meals at school and at home during the school year and/or summer months.
+This fall, the No Kid Hungry Georgia Campaign is offering a school nutrition grant opportunity to enable districts and schools to maximize the child nutrition programs and other emergency food programs to ensure children and families have access to healthy meals at school and at home during the school year and/or summer months.

 Applicants will be required to provide the following information:

-As the effects of Covid-19 continue to be felt in communities across the country, grant funds will be provided to communities experiencing economic hardship and having existing or increasingly high COVID-19 infection rates.
-In determining economic impact, No Kid Hungry will review data points to include: free and reduced eligible students, unemployment rates, child food insecurity rates, and the social vulnerability index score.
+As the effects of Covid-19 continue to be felt in communities across the country, grant funds will be provided to communities experiencing extreme economic hardship.
+In determining economic impact, No Kid Hungry will review data points including free and reduced eligible students, child food insecurity projections, and the social vulnerability index score.

-Taking into consideration equity, economic hardship, and COVID-19 impact factors, funds will be prioritized to support school districts with a strong and sustainable plan for maximizing participation in the child nutrition programs and/or leveraging other programs to combat food insecurity such as emergency food programs (weekend meal programs, school pantries, etc.), children and family outreach and engagement, and federal nutrition program enrollment.
-Applications should address both the immediate need for supporting students and alleviating hunger and address the long-term sustainability of programming.
+Taking into consideration equity and economic hardship, funds will be prioritized to support community organizations with a solid and sustainable plan for maximizing participation in the child nutrition programs and/or leveraging other programs to combat food insecurity such as emergency food programs (weekend meal programs, school pantries, etc.), children and family outreach and engagement, and federal nutrition program enrollment.
+Applications should address both the immediate need to alleviate hunger and support children and the long-term sustainability of programming.

-Do you still have questions?
-Send us an email at firstname.lastname@example.org, and we’ll be able to assist you.
+Send us an email at email@example.com, and we’ll be able to assist you: